 NetWare provides two printing environments: the legacy queue-based printing (see "A4.
-All queue-based environment" on page 114) and NDPS (see "A5.
-All NDPS environment" on page 115).
+All queue-based environment" on page 116) and NDPS (see "A5.
+All NDPS environment" on page 116).
 Either print system can be used alone or the two can be used together (see "A6.
-Mixed NDPS and queue-based environment" on page 115).
+Mixed NDPS and queue-based environment" on page 116).
 Here are some ways to determine your printing environment:

 User.
 If the client platform is DOS, Macintosh, OS/2, or UNIX, these clients are not directly supported by NDPS and can only print to a network printer by submitting jobs to queues or use LPR printing.
-For more information, see "Setting Up LPR Clients on UNIX" on page 69.